tuanngo1001/tuanngo1001.github.io/index.md

 2017 - Present
 : **Bachelor of Computer Science Honours** - _University of Manitoba_
-    - Expected Date of Graduation: _April 2022_.
+    - Expected Date of Graduation: _May 2022_.
     - Specialized in _Software Engineering_.